 It took at least 12 hours until I regained feeling in my legs.
 And once I could get out of bed, it was slow going.
 But that’s to be expected!
 My nurses encouraged me to get up as often as I could.
 My husband and I pushed my son around the hallway in his bassinet every hour or so.
 I definitely think it helped me to keep moving.

-What else helped?
+What else helped with my unplanned c-section?
 The pain medications.
 I made sure I stayed on schedule and didn’t miss one for the first week.
 Speaking of that first week- it was rough.
 I was very sore and was very worn down (on top of the newborn haze).
 But it goes away faster than I expected, and I felt better within 10 days, tops.

 So there you have it.
 It’s definitely something I didn’t prepare for, but wasn’t as bad as I expected it to be.
 I am not 100% sure that I will elect to have a c-section with my next pregnancy if given the option, but I am no longer fearful if I need to have one.